fommil/fpmortals/manuscript/under-review.md

 into JSON, URLs and POST-encoded forms.
 Since this requires polymorphism, we will need typeclasses.

-[circe](https://github.com/circe/circe) gives us an ADT for the JSON encoding and a typeclass to perform (paraphrased for brevity):
+[circe](https://github.com/circe/circe) gives us an ADT for JSON and typeclasses to convert to/from that ADT (paraphrased for brevity):

 {lang="text"}
 ~~~~~~~~